 After the wars, the economy in Finland began to recover.
 In the 1960s and 70s, companies typically concentrated their collection assignments in law firms.
 Castrén & Snellman handled this work for Esso and Stockmann, with Esso the firm’s largest client at the time.

 In the 1960s Castrén & Snellman represented one of Finland’s major margarine manufacturers in a widely publicised libel case that came to be known as the ‘cat margarine case’.
 At the time, producers of butter and margarine were engaged in fierce competition.
 The state’s agricultural policy also had its hand in the matter; the state wanted to support butter consumption, because Finnish farms produced a great deal of butter.
-The situation came to a head when rumours began circulating the cat fat was being used in the production of margarine.
+The situation came to a head when rumours began circulating that cat fat was being used in the production of margarine.
 The rumour was started by a 1961 magazine article in Uusi kuvalehti.
 The dispute between the magazine and the margarine manufacturers was eventually settled in secret.
 Later the magazine suffered an advertising boycott and was forced to fold.

 In 1976, one of Finland’s largest peace-time accidents occurred: an explosion at a munitions factory in the town of Lapua killed 40 people and injured 60.
 Castrén & Snellman represented the factory’s technical manager in the industrial safety trial that followed the explosion.
 The trial went all the way up to the Supreme Court, where all the charges against our client and the other defendants were dismissed.
 The industrial safety trial that followed the accident became a milestone in the development criminal law in relation to work safety in Finland.